ElektraInitiative/libelektra/src/plugins/haskell/README.md

 ## Introduction

-A plugin which takes care about initializing the haskell runtime.
+A plugin which takes care about initializing the haskell run-time.

 ## Usage

 This plugin on its own provides a minimalistic implementation to test the basic functionality, but acts as a base for developing further haskell plugins.
 To be precise, the following files are required and should use the following naming scheme, with `<PLUGIN_NAME>` being the name of this plugin (`haskell` in this case):

 - CMakeLists.txt which includes and calls the LibAddHaskellPlugin macro